 This means that whoever you choose to put on your insurance as the driver must have a clean driving record and be at least 30 years old to ensure the lowest possible premiums.

 Those getting insurance under the SR-22 form will naturally be higher because the license has been suspended.
-Even if the license is simply outdated, it would be far easier to get it reinstated first and then get insurance so that you pay less on the premiums.
+Even if the permit is simply outdated, it would be far easier to get it reinstated first and then get insurance so that you pay less on the premiums.
 Also, those with an IDP may pay more for motorcycle insurance without a driving license, especially if their driving record is not verifiable.

 Last but not least…